 - read fascinating books on Guatemalan culture and history

-- and gotten tips on how to cook cow brains from a Mayan woman at the market.
+- gotten tips on how to cook cow brains from a Mayan woman at the market.

 As amazing as all that has been, there’s still so much more to learn and so many places to explore!
 Guatemala has a ton to offer in every area you can imagine, from history, culture, and cuisine, to stunning landscapes.

-Lately, I’ve outfitted my Honda Tornado 250 motorcycle with a dog carrier so that Lily, my canine companion, can join me on my adventures.
 I love hiking, mountain biking, motorcycling, and camping, and of course, reading.
-I hope to learn as much as I can about the culture of different regions of Guatemala from books, interviews, and on-the-ground experience.
+I’m dedicated to learning as much as I can about destinations in the different regions of Guatemala from books, interviews, and on-the-ground experience.

 I’ll share all these things with you so you can enjoy Guatemala to the full.